 All of the documents listed below are critical to maintaining your status in the U.S. Keep the originals current and in a safe place at all times.
-All newly arriving students must bring original documents listed below to the Center for International Education for copies within 5 days of arriving at ACU.
+All newly arriving students must bring original documents listed below to the Office of International Students and Visiting Scholars for copies within 5 days of arriving at ACU.

 Passport – This card is issued to you by the government of your country.

 - Expiration date must always be at least 6 months in the future.

 - If your passport expires while in the U.S., contact your Embassy.
 You may not re-enter the U.S. with an expired passport.

 U.S. Visa – Your visa allows you to enter and re-enter the United States within the period of visa validity.

 - You visa shows how many entries you are allowed into the U.S.

 - You are allowed to stay in the U.S. with an expired visa if all your other documents are current and you are still in legal immigration status.

 - You will not be able to re-enter the U.S. with an expired visa.